elizabeth-poggie/elizabeth-poggie/_content/notes/18-W24-intro-to-programming.md

 Write a program that sorts the elements of an integer array in ascending order using the bubble sort algorithm.

+## What is bubble sort?

+Bubble sort is a simple sorting algorithm that repeatedly steps through the array, compares adjacent elements, and swaps them if they are in the wrong order.
+This is the basic recipe:

+- Start at the beginning of the array.
+- Compare the first two elements.
+If the first element is greater than the second element, swap them.
+- Move to the next pair of elements (i.e., the second and third elements), and repeat step 2.
+- Continue this process until the end of the list is reached.
+- Repeat steps 1-4 for each element in the list, until no more swaps are needed.

+This algorithm is incredibly inefficient, however a fun first step into the world of algorithms.

 ## The Solution

 ```cs